hiruma87/Qemu_setup.md/README.md

   ```
   sudo virsh net-list --all
   ```
+> In case you had an error
+**sudo getfacl /var/lib/libvirt/images/**
+> Try reboot first.
+> If persist, reinstall the packages and reboot

 ```
  Name      State    Autostart   Persistent
 --------------------------------------------
  default   active   yes         yes
 ```
-- You can use the network in you KVM.
+- You can now use the network in you KVM.

 ## KVM Bridge Networking (optional)
 * By default all virtual machines will connect to the built-in default NAT network.